heatmap.py -p photo-points -o photos.png --width 1000 --osm -B 0.8 --osm_base http://b.tile.stamen.com/toner

 -h, --help show this help message and exit

-meters per pixel, approximate
+meters per pixel, approximate (default: None)

--W INT, --width=INT width of output image
+width of output image (default: None)

--H INT, --height=INT height of output image
+height of output image (default: None)

--P NAME, --projection=NAME
+-P NAME, --projection NAME

-choices: mercator, equirectangular; default: mercator
+default: mercator

--e RANGE, --extent=RANGE
+-e RANGE, --extent RANGE

 Clip results to RANGE, which is specified as